-Yarbrough, d’Arnaud send Rays over Red Sox 9-2 to open DH
+Yarbrough, d’Arnaud, Rays top Red Sox 9-2 to open twinbill

+BOSTON (AP) — Ryan Yarbrough watched an impressive outing from teammate Yonny Chirinos a night earlier and felt it was his turn to follow up with something good.

-BOSTON (AP) — Ryan Yarbrough held Boston to an unearned run into the eighth inning, Travis d’Arnaud hit a three-run homer and the Tampa Bay Rays beat the Red Sox 9-2 in the opener of day-night doubleheader Saturday.
+Yarbrough held Boston to an unearned run into the eighth inning, Travis d’Arnaud hit a three-run homer and the Tampa Bay Rays beat the Red Sox 9-2 in the opener of day-night doubleheader Saturday.

+“Obviously we played with each other for the last couple of years,” Yarbrough said.
+“The way his stuff moves he’s going to go deep into every game with the sinker he throws.
+I feel like that’s good competition.
+It’s a nice little competition to have.”

+“We didn’t do much against him,” Red Sox manager Alex Cora said.

 It was the Rays’ fourth straight victory and made them 4-0 at Fenway Park this season.